KimLHill/MSP3/README.md

 ### Technologies Used ###
 * HTML5 used for the .html pages
 * CSS used to style the html pages.
-* Javascript used to make my website interactive.
+* Javascript used to make my website interactive with the carousel and collapisble accordian.
 * [jQuery](https://api.jquery.com/) javascript library used for my javascript code denoted by $ prefix on script.js.
 * [Random Key Gen](https://randomkeygen.com/) to produce the secure passwords used in my project.
 * [Coolors](https://coolors.co/616163-17bebb-fafaff-db995a-ff9f1c) to create a professional looking colour palette for my website.